- February 2, 2018

 Getting into it

 All parameters of existing presets are fully editable, which gives the user access to an unlimited number of distortion simulations allowing the user to build their own custom tone.
 Destructor is based on a perceptual model rather than on electronic designs or impulse responses.
 The signal chain is reduced to its bare minimum, simplifying the process of tweaking a tone and making it fit into the mix.
-Destructor is perfect for: distortion modeling, guitar amp simulation, non-linear tone shaping, overdrive, bit crushing, analog compression, hard & soft clipping, coloring, tape saturation, Lo-fi, fuzz, digital noise, aliasing, filter effects.
-Destructor uses a skinnable user interface.
-It means that the appearance and behavior of the user interface can be entirely customized.
-The plug-in also can host third party skins; changing the overall user experience.
+Destructor is great for: distortion modeling, guitar amp simulation, non-linear tone shaping, overdrive, bit crushing, analog compression, hard & soft clipping, coloring, tape saturation, Lo-fi, fuzz, digital noise, aliasing, filter effects.

 Destructor is built up of three modules: The pre-filter module, destruction module and the post-filter module.
 Each module has a 'easy' and an 'edit' mode.
 The easy mode gives access to only a few parameters of the underlying module, and the edit mode is a more advanced view with "full access" to the module.
 The pre- and post-distortion module means that distortion schemes can be designed to emphasize specific portions of the frequency spectrum.
 The destruction module is the core distortion generator of Destructor.
 This is where harmonics are generated and what causes the distortion.
 The easy view displays very simple controls over the distortion, which exact behavior depends on the other settings of the module.
 The simple controls consist of: drive, dynamics, mix and gain.
 In addition to these controls, it is possible to apply sample rate reduction after the shaper stage.
 This is ideal to produce typical digital Lo-fi effects.